 Standardization is a key driver in telecommunications.
-Since 1994, the U.S. position regarding wireless communications has been to auction spectrum and leave its use to successful bidders.
+Regarding wireless communications, the U.S. in 1994 began taking the position that spectrum would be auctioned to private users, who would then be largely free to decide on its use.
 Following years of regulated specifications, the wireless communications industry was slow to develop the traditions of consensus standardization.
 In the 1990s, Europe's broadly supported GSM standard developed a strong position in the world market for "second-generation" cellular telephones, while the U.S. market remained fractured.
 The standards wars of "third-generation" cellular were fought by many companies and consortia and ultimately in the International Telecommunications Union (ITU).
-As a treaty organization, the ITU voting policy is one country, one vote.
+As a treaty organization, the ITU voting policy is one vote per country.

-In 1998, NIST began looking at a different wireless application: fixed broadband wireless access providing high-speed network access to businesses, homes, and other stationary sites, generally through rooftop antennas [23].
+In 1998, NIST began looking at a different wireless application: fixed broadband wireless access providing high-speed network access to businesses, homes, and other stationary sites, generally through rooftop antennas [27].
 NIST found little evidence of U.S. or worldwide efforts to standardize such services, although an early program in the European Telecommunications Standards Institute (ETSI) had begun.
-This application seemed ripe for standards [24], but industry needed a catalyst.
+This application seemed ripe for standards [28,29], but industry needed a catalyst.
 NIST assumed the role and called a meeting to discuss the topic in August 1998.
 With the participation of 45 attendees, a plan was crafted to initiate the standardization process.

 The plan developed by this group did not follow the traditional telecommunications model of creating one or more national standards and then moving toward an international standards competition.
 Instead, the plan was to follow the traditions established in data communications that had led to the global standards underlying the Internet.
-These standards had yielded a vibrant business in which customers were delighted with dramatically declining prices while manufacturers enjoyed ever greater sales.
-Following that model, the NIST-initiated group, after considering possible consortium development, elected to proceed with standardization through the ANSI-accredited Institute of Electrical and Electronics Engineers, Inc. (IEEE), a transnational nonprofit technical society of over 350,000 members [25].
+These standards had yielded a vibrant business in which customers were delighted with dramatically declining prices while manufacturers enjoyed accelerating unit sales growth.

+Following that model, the NIST-initiated group, after considering possible consortium development, elected to proceed with standardization through the ANSI-accredited IEEE Standards Association (IEEE-SA), which is the standards developing arm of the Institute of Electrical and Electronics Engineers (IEEE), a transnational nonprofit technical society of over 350,000 members [30].
 In particular, that group approached the IEEE 802 LAN/MAN (Local/Metropolitan Area Networks) Standards Committee.
-IEEE 802 is the source of the ubiquitous Ethernet standards that define local area networks and have rapidly turned new technology into readily available commodity equipment.
-IEEE 802 has also become extremely active in wireless data networking, with an active and successful project in the IEEE 802.11 Wireless LAN standards and a more recent effort developing the IEEE 802.15 Wireless Personal Area Network standards [26].
+IEEE 802 is the source of the ubiquitous Ethernet standards that define local area networks and that have rapidly turned new technology into readily available commodity equipment.
+IEEE 802 has also taken the lead in wireless data networking, with an active and successful project in the IEEE 802.11 Wireless LAN standards as well as a more recent effort developing the IEEE 802.15 Wireless Personal Area Network standards [31, 32].